hushenbeg/job_portal/README.md

 # job_portal
-For simple understanding of this project, you have must have an idea on Django To run this project following things are required:
+For simple understanding of this project, you have must have an idea on Django.
+To run this project following things are required:
 1. Python version 3+
 2. Django version 2+